mmertdogann/recipe-fetch-api/README.md

 * Story 1 - Fetch all recipes or filtered by name or category from the backend system
 * Story 2 - Fetch all categories from the backend system
 * Story 3 - Fetch recipes from the specified category
-* Story 4 & 5 - Front end part (Mendix Studio Pro) which is a web site for recipes listing and available recipes.

  ![Recipe Fetch API](https://i.ibb.co/h8FXKRb/Screen-Shot-2021-01-13-at-17-27-24.png)